Improving RNN-T ASR Accuracy Using Context Audio: Introduction

-In this paper, we address the problem of training a \gls{RNN-T} based streaming \gls{ASR} system on partially transcribed audio streams.
-Our approach allows for segment-wise decoding, while enabling the encoder to learn to adapt to the environment and/or speaker by making use of the full acoustic context.
-If the encoder sees streams containing untranscribed keyword audio and a subsequent transcribed utterance like ``turn the light on'' during training, it could learn to focus on the speaker of the keyword part of the stream in decoding.
-In contrast to \cite{wang2019end}, we present the encoder network untranscribed audio as context.
-Instead of explicitly defining adaptation utterances, the network implicitly learns to make use of available context for adaptation during training with the \gls{RNN-T} loss.
+A related line of work focuses on incorporating context audio in a more explicit manner.
+In \cite{king2017robust,wang2019end}, speaker characteristics are extracted from an anchor segment of the utterance which is determined by a keyword detection model, and provided to the \gls{ASR} model in order allow the model to focus on the same speaker.
+In contrast to such approaches, we present the encoder network the entire available audio as context, and instead of explicitly defining adaptation utterances, allow the encoder network to implicitly learn to make use of available context for adaptation during training with the \gls{RNN-T} loss.

 In the following, we first provide a short review of \gls{RNN-T} \gls{ASR}.
-We then describe our proposed approach for training on utterances with partial transcriptions in order to fully exploit the available acoustic context.
+We then describe our proposed approach for training on utterances with segmented transcriptions while fully exploiting the available acoustic context.
 We show experimental results which demonstrate that the proposed approach leads to \gls{WER} reductions in two systems, one trained on data selected for demonstration purposes, and one trained on a production-scale dataset.
 We investigate the role of learned environment and speaker adaptation in contributing to this improvement, and attempt to visualize the use of acoustic context by the \gls{LSTM} encoder.